-Looping Conditionals Classes Commenting code Preconditions and Postconditions Top Down Design 34 Karel Programming Exercises in total Assignments / Labs Program-specific tasks for Karel the Dog Example Exercise: Maze Karel Karel is stuck in a maze.
-Help him escape and find the tennis ball at the end.
-Your job is to give commands to Karel to help navigate the maze and end up on the tennis ball.
-Karel should end up facing East. • Teach Karel new commands like turnRight() or makePancakes() Example Exercise: Pancakes Karel is the waiter.
-He needs to deliver a stack of pancakes to the guests on the 2nd, 4th, and 6th avenue.
+Objectives / Topics Covered Commands Defining vs. Calling Methods Designing Methods Program Entry Points Control Flow Looping Conditionals Classes Commenting Code Preconditions and Postconditions Top Down Design Assignments / Labs Program-specific tasks for Karel the Dog Maze Karel: Karel is stuck in a maze.
+Help Karel escape and find the tennis ball at the end.
+Your job is to give commands to help Karel navigate the maze and end up on the tennis ball.
+Karel should end up facing East.
+Teach Karel to makePancakes(): Karel needs to deliver a stack of pancakes to the guests on the 2nd, 4th, and 6th Avenue.
 Each stack of pancakes should have three pancakes.
 Create a method called makePancakes() to help Karel solve this problem.
-Solve large Karel problems by breaking them down into smaller, more manageable problems using Top Down Design Example Exercise: The Two Towers In this program, Karel should build two towers of tennis balls.
+The Two Towers: In this program, Karel should build two towers of tennis balls.
 Each tower should be 3 tennis balls high.
 At the end, Karel should end up on top of the second tower, facing East.
-Using control structures and conditionals to solve general problems Example Exercise: Random Hurdles Write a program that has Karel run to the other side of first street, jumping over all of the hurdles.
-However, the hurdles can be in random locations.
-The world is fourteen avenues long.
-Example Exercise: Super Cleanup Karel Karel's world is a complete mess.
+Super Cleanup Karel: Karel's world is a complete mess.
 There are tennis balls all over the place, and you need to clean them up.
-Karel will start in the bottom left corner of the world facing east, and should clean up all of the tennis balls in the world.
-This program should be general enough to work on any size world with tennis balls in any locations.
+Karel will start in the bottom left corner of the world facing East and should clean up all of the tennis balls in the world.
+This program should be general enough to work in any size world with tennis balls in any location.